 3) Take the first left, on to tiny Wellingham Lane.
 Follow this to its end.
 Turn left towards Barcombe.
 Pass a drive leading to the water works.

 4).
 Turn right just after a car park, on a little lane which wanders over a number of bridges.
 This is scenic Barcombe Mills.
 Come to a junction.
-Turn left on a slightly rough track.
+Turn left on a tarmac track.
 Continue straight ahead on the track to re-join the main road.
 Bear right and follow the road into Barcombe village, ignoring a number of turnings on the left.

 5) Turn left at a mini roundabout.
 This is the main street of Barcombe.
 You pass the local shop and the Royal Oak pub where you may wish to stop.
 To continue the ride go on in the same direction.
 Where the main road bears right, continue straight ahead.